dsb-lab/CellBasedModels.jl/docs/src/Usage_Community.md

 >>
 >> Stacktrace:
 >>  [1] setproperty!(com::Community, var::Symbol, v::Int64)
->>    @ AgentBasedModels ~/Documents/AgentBasedModels.jl/src/CommunityStructure/communityStructure.jl:370
+>>    @ CellBasedModels ~/Documents/CellBasedModels.jl/src/CommunityStructure/communityStructure.jl:370
 >>  [2] top-level scope
->>    @ ~/Documents/AgentBasedModels.jl/examples/Usage_Community.ipynb:1
+>>    @ ~/Documents/CellBasedModels.jl/examples/Usage_Community.ipynb:1
 >> ```
 >
 > If you really need to change you can always use the function `setfield!` at your own risk of breacking the code.